ETpresKaz/etpreskaz.github.io/_posts/2025-01-01-Making-This-Website.md

 ### Making the First Post

-It was know time to do what this website was for, which is to document my adventures in programming.
+It was now time to do what this website was for, which is to document my adventures in programming.
 I began by adding a new markdown file to the _posts folder.
 I then made a new folder in my assets folder, for all the photos I planned to use.
 I followed Chirpy's format for making the title, tags, and other preliminary things.
 Then I started documenting what I had done!

 ![screenshot_of_post_1](assets/posts/2025-01-01Making-This-Website/screenshot_of_post_1.png)
 _A screenshot of the markdown file for the first post_